 Participation in recreational fishing has plateaued since its peak in the late 1980’s.
 While the number of anglers in the United States has stagnated, the proportion of Americans who regularly fish has steadily declined.
-It is imperative that an effort be made to protect our angling traditions and the vital conservation funding that they generate.
+It is imperative that an effort be made to increase angling participation and thereby protect our angling traditions and the vital conservation funding that we generate.

 Participation in recreational fishing has plateaued since its peak in the late 1980’s.
-While the number of anglers in the United States has stagnated, the proportion of Americans age 16 and older who regularly fish, has steadily declined from 18.7% of the total U.S. population in 1991 to 13.8% of the total U.S. population in 2011.
-Recent certified license data from the U.S. Fish and Wildlife Service suggest that there were approximately 33.1 million anglers in the United States in 2011.
-While fishing participation has increased since 2006, it has generally declined overall since 1991, prompting the need for a more targeted effort of recruiting and retaining new anglers.
-Conservation of our fisheries resources is directly related to the number of anglers purchasing fishing licenses and equipment, and angler expenditures generate billions of dollars annually for the national economy and support hundreds of thousands of jobs.
-The decline in the proportion of Americans who fish poses an ever growing threat to fisheries conservation and many local economies that depend on angler-related trip expenditures.
+While the number of anglers in the United States has stagnated, the proportion of Americans age 16 and older who regularly fish has steadily declined from 18.7% of the total U.S. population in 1991 to 14.2% in 2016.90 Recent certified license data from the U.S. Fish and Wildlife Service suggest that there were approximately 35.8 million anglers in the United States in 2016.91 While fishing participation has increased since 2006, it has declined overall since 1991, prompting the need for a more targeted effort of recruiting and retaining new anglers.92 Conservation of our fisheries resources is directly related to the number of anglers purchasing fishing licenses and equipment.
+Angler expenditures generate billions of dollars annually for the national economy and support hundreds of thousands of jobs.
+93 The decline in the proportion of Americans who fish poses an ever growing threat to fisheries conservation and many local economies that depend on angler-related trip expenditures.

-Through the purchase of fishing licenses, coupled with excise taxes on fishing-related items like rods, reels, lures, marine electronics, trolling motors and motorboat fuel, anglers are a critical component of the American System of Conservation Funding.
-Through the ASCF, anglers have contributed $7.3 billion to sport fish restoration programs since 1952.
+Through the purchase of fishing licenses, coupled with excise taxes on fishing-related items like rods, reels, lures, electric trolling motors and motorboat fuel, anglers are a critical component of the American System of Conservation Funding (ASCF).
+Through the ASCF, anglers have contributed $30.5 billion to sport fish restoration programs since 1952.
 Most of those funds go back to state fish and wildlife agencies who are the primary managers of our nation’s fish and wildlife resources.
-Monies generated by anglers through the ASCF in 2016 provided on average 80% of the funding for state fisheries and aquatic habitat management.
-In addition, anglers are responsible for generating $48 billion in retail sales and an estimated $115 billion impact on the nation’s economy, resulting in 828,000 jobs nationwide.
+Monies generated by anglers and hunters through the ASCF account for nearly 2/3 of all state agency funding, with some state agencies relying entirely on sportsmen and women for their yearly operating budgets.
+In addition, anglers are responsible for generating $48 billion in retail sales and an estimated $125 billion impact on the nation’s economy,94 resulting in 802,000 jobs nationwide.95

 Points of Interest